florence/cover/README.md

 ## Internals

-Cover also comes with a racket API for running tests and generating coverage reports.
-Documentation coming soon...
+Cover comes with a racket API, which can be read about in [the full documentation](http://pkg-build.racket-lang.org/doc/cover/index.html).